Telltale-Modding-Group/DDS-D3DTX-Converter/wiki/articles/tutorial_prelude.md

 - For debugging purposes use Lucas's **[Telltale Inspector](https://github.com/LucasSaragosa/TelltaleInspector)**.

 #### What is the difference between Telltale Explorer and Telltale Texture Mod Tool regarding textures?
-Telltale Explorer can open TTARCH and can only export DDS images.
+Telltale Explorer can open **TTARCH** and can only export DDS images.
-However, the Telltale Explorer does not support all textures and they appear broken, but in reality - they are not.
+However, Telltale Explorer **does not** support all textures and they will appear broken.

-Telltale Texture Mod Tool cannot open TTARCH files, but it can preview the D3DTX files more accurately and it exports their DDS counterparts with precise.
+Telltale Texture Mod Tool **cannot** open **TTARCH** files, but it can preview the D3DTX files more accurately and it exports their DDS counterparts with precise.
 Most importantly, importing the edited textures would be impossible without this tool.
-TL:DR Telltale Explorer - use to export files.
-Telltale Texture Mod Tool - use to edit D3DTX files.
+TL:DR Telltale Explorer - use it to export files.
+Telltale Texture Mod Tool - use it to edit D3DTX files.

 #### Which image editor should I choose?
 Usually the answer to that question is - the one you are most comfortable with.
 If you do not have experience with any of them, I recommend Paint.NET on Windows or GIMP on Linux.
 Both will cover 99.9% of the cases.